-As at 31 December 2022, the Directors considered that, due to the prolonged pre-approval process of the National Press and Publication Administration in China, the launch of certain games to the game platform is remote, the non-refundable down payments paid for these games have been impaired by approximately RMB2,500,000 (2021: Nil).
+As at 31 December 2022, the Directors considered that, due to the prolonged pre-approval process of the National Press and Publication Administration in China, the launch of certain games to the game platform is remote, the non-refundable down payments paid for these games have been impaired by approximately RMB2,500,000.

-Subsequent to the year ended 31 December 2022, approximately Nil (2021: approximately RMB700,000) non-refundable down payments to the game publishers had been utilised up to the report date as most of the underlying games have not yet been launched.
+Subsequent to the year ended 31 December 2022, no non-refundable down payments to the game publishers had been utilised up to the report date as most of the underlying games have not yet been launched.